Jay Park: 2013: SNL Korea, Expansion in Asia, and founding of hip hop label AOMG

-Following on from the success of the Jay Park's March edition of Men's Health Korea, the same cover was used for the April edition of Men's Health China, which was also the magazine's 10th anniversary edition, and included large promotional posters across the country.
+Following on from the success of Park's March edition of Men's Health Korea, the same cover was used for the April edition of Men's Health China, which was also the magazine's 10th anniversary edition, and included large promotional posters across the country.
 In collaboration with Ustream Korea, Park held an official livestreamed event titled "Fan & Music Live" on April 2, and revealed the titles of the 3 songs from his upcoming single release; "Joah" (좋아; Revised Romanization: Joha), "1 Hunnit" (Revised Romanization: Sasiriya), and "Welcome".
-The title track, "Joah", was revealed to be a mellow feel-good song, and was produced by Cha Cha Malone, with instrumentals provided by Saturday Night Live Korea in-session band Common Ground, "1 Hunnit" was a rap track featuring Dok2, and "Welcome" was provocative R&B track.
+The title track, "Joah", was revealed to be a mellow, feel-good song, produced by Cha Cha Malone and featuring instrumentals from the in-session band Common Ground on Saturday Night Live Korea.
+"1 Hunnit" was a rap track featuring Dok2, and "Welcome" was provocative R&B track.
 On April 10, Park released the single album "Joah", along with the music video for the title track.
-The music video was filmed in Park's hometown of Seattle, and starred Korean actress Clara Lee.
-On April 16, Park appeared on SBS' Hwasin – Controller of the Heart, the sequel of Strong Heart.
-On Park's 26th birthday, April 25, Park released a music video for the song "Welcome".
+The music video was filmed in Park's hometown of Seattle and starred Korean actress Clara Lee.
+On April 16, Park appeared on SBS's Hwasin – Controller of the Heart, the sequel of Strong Heart.
+On Park's 26th birthday, April 25, he released a music video for the song "Welcome".
 On the April 27 episode of Immortal Songs 2, Park performed Lee Moon-sae's "Sunset Glow" with R&B singer and friend Crush.
 Park's skit on the April 27 episode of Saturday Night Live with Gayoon of 4Minute gained attention for Park's character mistakenly saying inappropriate and sexual words in Korean, and featured a return of Park's in-character ad lib as the camera's failed to cut away at the end of the skit.

-On May 3, it was revealed that Park would be participating on the soundtrack of M. Night Shyamalan's 2013 American science-fiction thriller film, After Earth, having been personally contacted by Will Smith and Jaden Smith.
+On May 3, it was revealed that Park would be participating in the soundtrack of M. Night Shyamalan's 2013 American science-fiction thriller film, After Earth, having been personally contacted by Will Smith and Jaden Smith.
 Produced by Cha Cha Malone, the song "I Like 2 Party" was the ending theme for the Korean version of the film and was written and composed by Park himself.
 On May 7, Park attended the After Earth red carpet premiere in Korea alongside Will and Jaden Smith.
 On May 11, Immortal Songs 2s 100th episode, Park performed "Everyday Day With You" by Deulgukhwa, remixed with Park's latest single at the time, "Joah".
 Later that month on May 30, a song titled "Rude Girl" by Kim Seul-gi and Jay Park for was released for Korean drama She is Wow.